 Monosodium glutamate (MSG) is the sodium salt of a common amino acid.
 MSG occurs naturally in many foods, such as tomatoes and cheeses.
 It has been used safely as a seasoning in cooking for more than 100 years.
 It adds a savory or umami flavor and when used in conjunction with salt it creates a clean savory taste.

 MSG is lower in sodium compared with table salt (sodium chloride).
-It contains only 13 percent sodium compared to 39 percent sodium in table salt.
+It contains only 13% sodium compared to 39% sodium in table salt.
 This means a small amount of MSG can be used instead of salt to create an appealing savory flavor.
 This is particularly useful when making great tasting foods which have reduced sodium and fat.

-We purchase only 100 percent certified sustainably-sourced palm oil for the food we make and sell in the U.S. In Australia, our Arnott’s biscuit company uses 100% segregated, certified sustainable and traceable palm oil.
-We are continuing to work to source only 100 percent certified sustainably-sourced palm oil across our entire global portfolio by the end of 2016.
+We purchase only 100% certified sustainably-sourced palm oil for the food we make and sell under the Campbell portfolios in the U.S. We are continuing to work to source only 100% certified sustainable palm oil in our Snyder’s-Lance portfolio, which we acquired in 2018.

 Both Campbell and our palm oil suppliers are members of the Roundtable on Sustainable Palm Oil (RSPO), a group composed of palm growers, palm oil users, retail food chains and NGOs.
 The RSPO was created to promote the development and use of sustainable palm oil through supply chain cooperation and an open dialogue with stakeholders.
-The certification for palm oil will be provided through the Roundtable on Sustainable Palm Oil or equivalent standard.
+The certification for palm oil will be provided through the Roundtable on Sustainable Palm Oil.
 Click here for our sustainable palm oil sourcing guidelines.